mohammedaliyy/weather-app/README.md

 # Weather App

 Welcome to my weather app project!
-This app uses the OpenWeathermap API to display current weather information for a user's location.
+This app uses the OpenWeatherMap API to display current weather information for a user's location.

 ## Features

 - Simple, clean design
 - Responsive layout (1440px - 375px)
-- Uses the OpenWeathermap API to display current weather information
+- Uses the OpenWeatherMap API to display current weather information
 - Displays temperature, weather condition, and location

 ## Technologies Used